A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

-\textbf{TDense.} The TDense block is modified from the vanilla Dense2D block~\cite{huang2017densely} by replacing the last standard spatial convolution layer with the multi-scale temporal convolutions.
-Specifically, the first and the second half number channels are fed into the temporal convolutions of kernel sizes three and five, respectively.
-This simple improvement not only enhances the Dense2D block with the temporal modeling capability that is critical for processing video data, but also reduces the computational cost.
+\textbf{TDense block.} The TDense block is modified from the vanilla Dense2D block~\cite{huang2017densely}\cite{zhang2020residual} by replacing the last spatial convolution layer with the multi-scale temporal convolutions, in which the first and the second half number channels are fed into the temporal causal convolutions~\cite{carreira2018massively} of kernel sizes three and five, respectively. \revisetext{As TDense blocks need to access the features of previous frames for temporally causal modeling, we incorporate a feature buffer memory within each block to store historical information.}